A mecca for skiing and outdoor enthusiasts

 Stay in Duved

-Located at the western end of Åredalen (Åre Valley) approximately 8 kilometres from Åre town, Duved is a very peaceful place to base yourself during your trip.
+Located at the western end of Åredalen (Åre Valley), approximately 8 kilometres from Åre town, Duved is a very peaceful place to base yourself during your trip.

 It has beautiful nature and several hiking opportunities.
 And you get to stay right by the slopes at reasonable prices.
 There is also great access to cross-country tracks.